suffolklibraries/lgc/content/collections/events/sketch.md

   [https://www.ledcreatives.com/new-page](https://www.ledcreatives.com/new-page)
 ---
-A drawing club where you get to meet new people and come and draw whatever your heart desires.
+A drawing club where you get to meet new people.
+Come and draw whatever your heart desires.